Studies show that the immunity created by COVID-19 vaccines begins to wane over time.

-People who are severely immunocompromised and are recommended to receive a third primary dose of a COVID-19 vaccine are now also recommended to have an additional booster (fourth) dose.
+People aged 16 years or over and are who are immunocompromised and have received three primary dose of a COVID-19 vaccine are recommended to have a booster (fourth) dose.

-If you are severely immunocompromised or have certain complex, chronic or severe conditions, you may also be eligible for an additional (second) winter booster dose.
+If you are severely immunocompromised or have certain complex, chronic or severe conditions, you may also be eligible for an additional (second) winter booster (fifth dose).